H-Mohammed/Checkers/README.md

  - window
     - This is the main display where all of our assets are placed
 ## Classes
+ - Background
+    - Use this to make the background for text
  - Checker
     - Use this to make checker pieces
  - Container